💶 2026 Edition

 Does the bonus-malus scale change if I switch insurer?

-No — the RC bonus-malus scale transfers automatically when you change insurer.
-Your new insurer is legally required to apply the degree stated on the attestation (certificate of driving history) issued by your previous insurer.
+No. The RC bonus-malus scale transfers automatically when you change insurer.
+Your new insurer is legally required to apply the degree stated on the attestation issued by your previous insurer.
 There is no penalty for switching.
 The Casco DM bonus-malus is set by each insurer independently and may be treated differently — ask your new insurer how they handle your DM history on transfer.

-Sources & methodology: Price ranges are indicative market estimates based on publicly available insurer pricing grids, market research, and the official bonus-malus percentage scale (Grand-Ducal Regulation of 11 November 2003, coordinated 6 April 2024).
-The bonus-malus percentage figures at key degrees (-3 = 45%, 11 = 100%, 22 = 250%) are confirmed in the CAA-referenced regulatory text; intermediate values are interpolated.
+Sources & methodology: Price ranges are indicative market estimates based on publicly available insurer pricing grids, market research, and the official bonus-malus percentage scale (Grand-Ducal Regulation of 11 November 2003, coordinated version).
+The bonus-malus percentage figures at key degrees (-3 = 45%, 11 = 100%, 22 = 250%) are confirmed in the regulatory text; intermediate values are interpolated.
 Prices do not constitute binding quotes and will vary materially by specific vehicle specifications and driver profile.
-Tax deduction rules sourced from Article 111, Loi modifiée du 4 décembre 1967 concernant l'impôt sur le revenu (LIR).
-Full pricing guides: Switchr.lu →
+Tax deduction rules are sourced from Article 111, Loi modifiée du 4 décembre 1967 concernant l'impôt sur le revenu (LIR).